HIPAA Audit: Compliance for Security

 We interview your in-house experts to determine their knowledge, awareness, and engagement with the importance of these requirements to gain a sense of the environment.
 We share with them our knowledge of the regulations to enhance their knowledge.

-We examine your policy and guidance documentation to ensure that the regulatory requirements and properly embodied in them so that you have established the correct framework for performance, internal enforcement, and corrective action when needed.
+We examine your policy and guidance documentation to ensure that the regulatory requirements are adequately embodied in them.
+You have established the correct framework for performance, internal enforcement, and corrective action when needed.

-We observe your staff at work as part of our gaining familiarity with your environment and to ensure that what we found in your documentation we actually find being practiced by your workforce.
+We observe your staff at work as part of our gaining familiarity with your environment and to ensure that what we found in your documentation is being practiced by your workforce.

 We substantively test various parts of your automated systems to ensure that the stated specifications to support privacy and achieve the requirements of the Security Rule are in place and functioning correctly.